With heavy breaths and a racing heart, she searched through the sterile, steel halls.

 Murati could not take her eyes off the suits as she assembled with the other pilots.

 Everything about the Strelok was typified Union design.
 It was not pretty, it was only as sleek as it needed to be, and as thick as they could get away with while maintaining acceptable speed and hydrodynamics.
 It was reliable and its manufacture was very standardized.
-Perhaps the Empire’s divers were sleeker, just a bit quicker, just a bit slimmer, more aesthetically pleasing; the Union’s sturdy designs could endure incredible punishment, however, for all their ungainliness.
+Perhaps the Empire’s divers were sleeker, just a bit quicker, just a bit more rounded with better parts, more aesthetically pleasing; the Union’s sturdy designs could endure incredible punishment, however, for all their ungainliness.

 The Strelok was an absolute beast.
 Looming over them, over six meters tall.